 For couples expecting a baby boy, a fall baby shower based on John Deere tractors and harvest season is a perfect idea.
 Go all country with this theme and include plenty of bales of hay, tractors of all sizes, and other elements of country living.
 Use greens, browns, and tans to inspire your designs.
 Create desserts in the shapes of hay bales and tractors, and consider throwing this shower in a rustic country setting.
 Whip up old-fashioned lemonade and serve it in mason jars.

 Cuddles and cocoa is a sweet idea for a late fall baby shower.
 When the weather turns, everyone wants to warm up with a mug of hot cocoa.
 Use brown and cream colors as accents and create a hot chocolate bar for your guests to enjoy.
 Go full-out sweets with this idea by hosting it in the late afternoon after lunch or in the evening following dinner.
 Pair the cocoa bar with other dessert treats such as brownies and warm baked goods.

 Let the Season Guide Your Vibe

 Fall is full of festivities, fun, and color.
-Think about which aspect of the season you gravitate to most and create a baby shower around that.
-Whether it is apples, sweet treats, football games, or farm, your fall baby shower will turn out to be nothing short of spectacular with one of these amazing autumn ideas.
+Think about which aspect of the season you gravitate toward the most, and create a baby shower around that.
+Whether it's apples, sweet treats, football games, or farm life, your fall baby shower will turn out to be nothing short of spectacular with one of these amazing autumn ideas.